Eloymtm/ESOF_1/README.md

 ### Elevator Pitch

-Imagine an easy and safe way for college students to get around town: meet UniLift!
-UniLift is more than just a carpooling app, it's an exclusive community for college students to connect with others to share rides.
+Imagine an easy and safe way for college students to get around town: meet **UniLift**!
+UniLift is more than just a carpooling app, it's an **exclusive community for college students** to connect with others **to share rides**.

-With UniRide, you can forget about waiting for crowded buses or dealing with expensive parking.
-Simply open the app, input your route, and find other students heading in the same direction.
-It's a convenient way to save time, money, and, of course, reduce your carbon footprint.
+With UniLift, you can forget about waiting for crowded buses or dealing with expensive parking.
+Simply **open the app**, **input your route**, and **find other students heading in the same direction**.
+It's a convenient way to **save time**, **money**, and, of course, **reduce your carbon footprint**.

 And the best part?
-UniLift is designed with student safety in mind.
-All users are verified as college students, and you can see reviews from other colleagues before deciding on your ride.
+UniLift is designed with student safety in mind. **All users are verified as college students**, and you can see reviews from other colleagues before deciding on your ride.

 Join the UniLift community and be part of a smarter, friendlier way to get around town.